Biafra leader recovers from COVID-19

 The statement said that the BNYL Leader “who has been in isolation since March ending when he tested positive to the virus, has now recovered.”

-The Pro-Biafra leader tested positive to COVID-19 last week and has since been in an undisclosed isolation center.
+The Pro-Biafra leader tested positive for COVID-19 last week and has since been in an undisclosed isolation center.

 According to his media aide, “He will be discharged later today.”